reissbaker/wate/README.md

 swallow errors and lose stack traces in production, use Wate to manage callbacks inside of lightweight Futures.

-Wate interops with most Promise-based libraries, if you use them, by exposing functions that can convert to and from Promises and Futures.
-It integrates with typical error-first Node functions by virtue of being built explicitly for them.
+Wate also exposes functions that convert to and from Promises and Futures, so you can interop with Promise libraries if needed.

 Examples